 I couldn’t recommend Fiordland Discovery enough.
 There was literally nothing I could complain about even if I wanted to.
 The boat was modern, the food tasty and the staff friendly but that's not all!

-To me, the best part of the cruise was the serenity.
 Being alone in Milford Sound kayaking at sunset in Deep Water Cove, waking up to the view of Mitre Peak is a top experience and no other boat tour company operating in Milford Sound will give you that.

 These are the experiences that you pay for and what make the overnight cruises offered by Fiordland Discovery so sought after and unique.